confusedGustas/Spring-Boot-Login-Registration/README.md

 Application uses MySQL, BCrypt password encryption and Spring Boot email sender.

-If any mistakes were made please send Pull Request.
+If any mistakes were made please send a Pull Request.
 ## API Reference

 #### Get by Id